 DON'T MISS OUT

-One of the most popular sailing destinations in Croatia is the village Kaprije on the same-named island.
-This little Dalmatian gem is a part of Šibenik-Knin municipal, not so far form the province capital Šibenik.
-A small community of 150 residents is only dependable on a small ferry, that delivers basic supplies twice a day.
+One of the most authentic sailing destinations in Croatia is the village Kaprije on same-named little island.
+This Dalmatian gem is a part of Šibenik-Knin municipal close to the region's capital Šibenik - a popular UNESCO site.
+A small community of near 150 residents is only dependable by the ferry line delivering basic supplies twice a day.
 That is why this forgotten island developed a unique laid-back character.

 I highly recommend a dinner in a typical restaurant "Kod Kate" app.
 50 meters uphill from the main square.
 The grilled grouper or squid is fantastic.
 Or take a tour to the southern side of this small island to the cove Nozdra and experience G8 restaurant and traditional island dish "Octopus under the bell."